Nastel/TNT4J/README.md

 About TNT4J
 ======================================

 Track and Trace 4 Java API, Application logging framework for correlation, diagnostics and tracking of application activities within and across <b>multiple applications, runtimes, servers, geo locations.
-This API is specifically designed to troubleshoot distributed, concurrent, multi-threaded, multi-user applications</b> and includes activity correlation, application state dumps, performance and user defined metrics.
+This API is specifically designed to troubleshoot distributed, concurrent, multi-threaded, composite applications</b> and includes activity correlation, application state dumps, performance and user defined metrics.

 Here is short list of TNT4J features: